jakob-r/hugo-course/content/chapters/08_tuning/08-01-intro.md

 title: "Chapter 8.1: Introduction"
 quizdown: true
 ---
-While model parameters are optimized during training, hyperparameters must be specified before the training.
-In this section, we will motivate why it is crucial to find good values for, i.e. to "tune", these hyperparameters.
+While model parameters are optimized during training, hyperparameters must be specified in advance.
+In this section, we will motivate why it is crucial to find good values for, i.e. to tune, these hyperparameters.

 <!--more-->